mrange/pt_src3/README.md

 That meant I could use the Amiga NoiseTracker or ProTracker source code with just minor modifications to make them write to my "software" registers rather than the Amiga hardware registers.

-In order to emulate the Paula sound chip on Atari STE you had to implement:
+In order to emulate the Paula sound chip on Atari STe you had to implement:
 1. Fine grained pitch control per channel
 2. Volume control per channel
 3. Mix 2 channels into 1

-Atari STE left and right channel are interleaved bytes like so:
+Atari STe left and right channel are interleaved bytes like so:

 ```
 ------------------------------------------------